GaldCZ/private/conky/readme.md

 # Conky project
-This is my own Conky project, now running on Ubuntu 19
+This is my own Conky project, now running on Ubuntu 19.
+You should edit .conkyrc file with your interface and wttr curl on your location.

 ## Getting Started
 ```